iluwatar/java-design-patterns/collection-pipeline/README.md

   - Data processing
   - Data transformation
   - Reactive
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Collection Pipeline Design Pattern

-The Collection Pipeline design pattern is intended to process collections of data by chaining together operations in a sequence where the output of one operation is the input for the next.
-It promotes a declarative approach to handling collections, focusing on what should be done rather than how.
+The Collection Pipeline design pattern in Java processes collections of data by chaining operations in a sequence.
+Utilizing the Java Stream API, it transforms data declaratively, focusing on what should be done rather than how.

 ## Detailed Explanation of Collection Pipeline Pattern with Real-World Examples